National Disability Insurance Scheme

 What is a NDIS Provider?

-Healthcare Equip t/as Zone Medical is a registered NDIS provider and so an NDIS participant.
-This means we have proved that we work according to state and territory Quality and Safeguards requirements, adhere to pricing guidelines published in the NDIS Price Guide and Support Catalogues, and advertise these products in a transparent manner.
+Healthcare Equip is a registered NDIS provider meaning we can accept payment from NDIS managed, self managed and plan managed participants.
+To gain and maintain our NDIS registration we have proved that we work according to state and territory Quality and Safeguards requirements, adhere to pricing guidelines published in the NDIS Price Guide and Support Catalogues, and advertise these products in a transparent manner.

 Quality and Safeguards requirements have been drawn up by the NDIS Quality and Safeguards Commission – an independent agency working towards the improvement of quality and safety standards of NDIS support materials and services.
-This means Zone Medical NDIS products fully comply with strict Quality and Safeguard requirements in Australia.
+This means Healthcare Equip’s products fully comply with strict Quality and Safeguard requirements in Australia.

-The Assistive Technology and Consumables Code Guide lists codes for various NDIS-eligible medical equipment, the approval of which depends upon your individual application.
-Most of Healthcare Equip products are CORE consumables, meaning medical equipment required to complete a person’s daily living activities and help attain their goals.
+The Assistive Technology and Consumables Code Guide lists codes for various NDIS eligible equipment, the approval of which depends upon your individual application.
+Healthcare Equip products will fall into all of the following 3 categories:

 - Respiratory aspiration units and accessories